-Step 2: Identify the performance obligations in the contract Step 3: Determine the transaction price
+Step 2: Identify the performance obligations in the contract

-- Step 4: Allocate the transaction price to the performance obligations in the contract - Step 5: Recognize revenue when (or as) the entity satisfies a performance obligation
+- Step 3: Determine the transaction price - Step 4: Allocate the transaction price to the performance obligations in the contract - Step 5: Recognize revenue when (or as) the entity satisfies a performance obligation

-The Group operates Fibers & Textiles, Performance Chemicals, Carbon Fiber Composite Materials, Environment & Engineering, Life Science and other businesses and, with regard to sales of products of these businesses, the Group determines that its performance obligation is satisfied typically when a customer obtains control of the product upon the delivery.
+The Group operates Fibers & Textiles, Performance

+Chemicals, Carbon Fiber Composite Materials, Environment & Engineering, Life Science and other businesses and, with regard to sales of products of these businesses, the Group determines that its performance obligation is satisfied typically when a customer obtains control of the product upon the delivery.
 Accordingly, revenue is mainly recognized when the product is delivered.
-For engineering and other service contracts at certain subsidiaries operating the Environment & Engineering business, revenue is recognized over time based on the progress in satisfying the performance obligation because control of a product or service is transferred over time.
-The progress is measured by a ratio of the actual cost to the total estimated cost.
+For construction and other contracts at certain subsidiaries operating the Environment & Engineering business, revenue is recognized over time based on the progress in satisfying the performance obligation because control of a product or service is transferred over time.
+The progress is measured by a ratio of the actual cost to the total estimated cost, because the Group determines that the incurrence of cost is proportional to the progress of performance obligations.

 Revenue is measured at the consideration promised in a contract with a customer, less discounts, rebates, returned products and other items.
 In addition, contracts do not contain a significant financing component because consideration is normally collected about within one year from the time when the performance obligation is satisfied.